act-rules/act-rules.github.io/drafts/SC1-3-1-tables-layout.md

 - [F92: Failure of Success Criterion 1.3.1 due to the use of role presentation on content which conveys semantic information Techniques for WCAG 2.0](http://www.w3.org/TR/2015/NOTE-WCAG20-TECHS-20150226/F92)

 ## Assumptions

-Tables that have no tabular mark-up are interpretted by assistive technologies as layout tables.
+Tables that have no tabular mark-up are interpreted by assistive technologies as layout tables.
 According to WCAG this includes:

 - No header cells: that is <pre><th></pre> cels, or <pre><td></pre> cells with ARIA roles rowheader and columnheader.
 - No <pre><caption></pre> element.
 - No (or empty) summary attribute.
 - No scope or header attributes on table cells.
-- Tables with single column or row, or tables with less than two rows containing two valid datacells are automatically marked as layout tables by assistive technologies.
+- Tables with single column or row, or tables with less than two rows containing two valid data cells are automatically marked as layout tables by assistive technologies.
 A cell is considered valid
   - if its size can be obtained and is between 200 and 16000 pixels, or
   - if its size can't be obtained and it contains text (Cells only containing graphics are not considered valid).

 ## Test properties

 | Property          | Value
 |-------------------|----
 | Test name         | Tables Layout